 The financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America (“U.S. GAAP”).

 The statements and related notes have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
 Accordingly, certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been omitted pursuant to such rules and regulations.
-These financial statements should be read in conjunction with the financial statements and other information included in the Company's Annual Report on Form 10-K for the year ended December 31, 2016 as filed with the SEC.
+These financial statements should be read in conjunction with the financial statements and other information included in the Company's Annual Report on Form 10-Q for the quarter ended March 31, 2016 as filed with the SEC.

 The accompanying financial statements and notes have been prepared assuming that the Company will continue as a going concern.
-As of June 30, 2017, the Company had accumulated deficits of $90,745.
+For the period ended March 31, 2016, the Company had accumulated deficits of $43,123.
 The Company’s ability to continue as a going concern is dependent upon the Company’s ability to generate sufficient revenues to operate profitably or raise additional capital through debt financing and/or through sales of common stock.

 Management plans to fund operations of the Company through the proceeds from an offering pursuant to a Registration Statement on Form S-1 or private placements of restricted securities or the issuance of stock in lieu of cash for payment of services until such a time as profitable operations are achieved.
-If we do not raise all of the money we need from public offerings, we will have to find alternative sources, such as loans or advances from our officers, directors or others.
-Such additional financing may not become available on acceptable terms and there can be no assurance that any additional financing that the Company does obtain will be sufficient to meet its needs in the long term.
 There are no written agreements in place for such funding or issuance of securities and there can be no assurance that such will be available in the future.
 Management believes that this plan provides an opportunity for the Company to continue as a going concern.